Amended fire restrictions: Stage 1 fire restrictions in western Boulder County. Fire restrictions rescinded in eastern Boulder County.

 DEET

-Use DEET according to manufacturer’s directions:
+Use DEET according to the manufacturer’s directions:

 • Apply DEET sparingly on exposed skin; do not apply under clothing.